 Gabriella Hartlaub is a staff writer for the Daily Cardinal specializing in state politics and life & style reporting.

-Zoe Kukla is a state news reporter, photographer and graphics artist for The Daily Cardinal.
+Zoe Kukla is a Graphics Editor, state news reporter, and photographer for The Daily Cardinal.
 Follow her on Twitter at @ZoeKukla.